 No Place Name Address/location Statement of significance Physical Description Management Category 6 Bassendean Oval Entrance Gate Reserve 7401140 Old Perth Road, Bassendean The entrance gates have aesthetic value as a simple and intact example of the Inter War Stripped Classical style as applied to a public building and for their contribution to the streetscape.
 The entrance gates have historic value for their association with the development of the Bassendean community in the Inter War period and the provision of sporting facilities for the community.
-The entrance gates have social value for the Bassendean community as they are associated with the many events held at the ground and they contribute to the community sense of place. access by going under the western archway to buy tickets etc. The central two archways act as the entrance to the oval.
+The entrance gates have social value for the Bassendean community as they are associated with the many events held at the ground and they contribute to the community sense of place. main feature is four arched openings.
+The outer two archways are bigger than the central two archways.
+Connected to the rear of the western archway is a small single storey, flat roofed building.
+The façade of this building has two rectangular openings which people can access by going under the western archway to buy tickets etc. The central two archways act as the entrance to the oval.
 Behind these archways is a covered enclosure where tickets are checked.
 Above the central archways is a curved Exceptional Category 1